 Special Features Available on Video Cards

-Some video cards include television tuners that can be used to receive input in the form of a radio-frequency television signal from a television antenna or cable TV system; or from any VCR, camcorder, security camera, or other device that outputs a broadcast-type RF television signal.
-The software accompanying the card usually allow the signal to be viewed on the computer as if it were a television, or exported in various formats to other programs for editing or archival.
+Some video cards include television tuners that can be used to receive input in the form of a radio-frequency television signal from a television antenna or cable or satellite TV box, and display it on the computer's monitor or feed it into other video components.
+The software for most of these cards allows the television to be shown either in a small window ("picture-in-picture") or full-screen.

 The ability to watch television on your computer is a popular feature among people who like to monitor the news while they work.
 It's also a handy feature for people who live in small apartments and want to save space by using their computers as televisions.

 Video cards are also available with HD (High Definition) tuners built in, and the tuners also are available as separate cards (or USB/FireWire devices).
 These allow you to view HDTV on the computer's monitor, or sometimes to be connected to an external television set or satellite box.

 Video capture cards (or "vidcap cards") may be internal or external and allow whatever is being displayed on the screen to be recorded as a video file.
 They are popular mainly among gamers who want to share their games, and people who create instructional videos.
 More advanced ones are able to accept, mix, and edit multiple audio and video tracks (for example, a web cam feed of a player playing a game and the screen the player is seeing).

 Many video cards are capable of driving two monitors and are called, appropriately enough, dual-monitor video cards.
 These cards are popular among both gamers and power users who need more screen real estate for the work they do.
 They're very popular among all kinds of people who do creative work.
 Just as one example, many people who edit videos for a living or as a serious hobby use one monitor to control their editing software, and another to show the results of their edits in full-screen mode.